hangtran108/applied-mathematics-iu-vnu-curriculum/README.md

-# Applied Mathematics (Finance Engineering & Risk Management)
+# Applied Mathematics (Financial Engineering & Risk Management)

+For a detailed course description to apply for a Master's programme, do not hesitate to contact me via email tranviethang1082000@gmail.com.

 ## Semester 1